buildpacks/rfcs/text/0000-offline-buildpackages.md

 When creating a metabuildpack, we want to retain all of the asset information from the child buildpacks.

-As such `assets` array in `io.buildpacks.buildpack.layers` of the resulting metabuildpack will be a sum of all of the `asset` arrays in its children.
+As such the `assets` array of each buildpack listed in the `io.buildpacks.buildpack.layers` metadata must preserve their respective `assets` array.

-If there are conflicts when merging these entries, the platform may decide to continue or fail.
+The platform may choose to fail if there are conflicting assets between any of it's children.

 ## Builder Creation